-Dorne was incensed by the deaths of Prince Lewyn and Princess Elia during the war, and Oberyn Martell tried to raise the kingdom to support Viserys Targaryen, the surviving son of King Aerys II.
-In response, Jon Arryn travelled to Sunspear the year after Robert took the throne (284AL) to return the bones of Prince Lewyn and was able to broker a peace with Doran Martell, the ruling Prince of Dorne.
+Dorne was incensed by the deaths of Lewyn and Elia during the war, and Prince Oberyn Martell tried to raise the kingdom to support Viserys Targaryen, the surviving son of the late Aerys.
+In response, Lord Jon Arryn travelled to Sunspear the year after Robert took the throne (284 AC) to return the bones of Lewyn and was able to broker a peace with Doran Martell, the ruling Prince of Dorne.

 It was a closely held secret that Prince Lewyn kept a paramour despite the Kingsguard oaths of chastity.
 Ser Barristan Selmy and his other sworn brothers were aware of this but kept their sworn brother's secret.

-- ↑ The Kingsguard.
-(May 22, 1999)
+- So Spake Martin: The Kingsguard (May 22, 1999)

-- A Storm of Swords, Chapter 37, Jaime.
+- A Storm of Swords, Chapter 37, Jaime V.

-- A Feast for Crows, Chapter 23, Alayne.
+- A Feast for Crows, Chapter 23, Alayne I.

-- A Storm of Swords, Chapter 38, Tyrion.
+- A Storm of Swords, Chapter 38, Tyrion V.

-- A Dance with Dragons, Chapter 59, The Discarded Knight (Barristan II).
+- A Dance with Dragons, Chapter 59, The Discarded Knight.